PowerDNS/pdns/docs/markdown/authoritative/howtos.md

 Dec 30 13:40:10 Done launching threads, ready to distribute questions
 ```

-This is as to be expected - we did not yet add anything to MySQL for PDNS to read from.
-At this point you may also see other errors which indicate that PDNS either could not find your MySQL server or was unable to connect to it.
+This is as to be expected - we did not yet add anything to MySQL for PowerDNS to read from.
+At this point you may also see other errors which indicate that PowerDNS either could not find your MySQL server or was unable to connect to it.
 Fix these before proceeding.

 General MySQL knowledge is assumed in this chapter, please do not interpret these commands as DBA advice!